freedomotic/fd-user-manual/docs/source/plugins/mailer.rst

 Be aware that your firewall can block the sending of the email.
 Check the firewall settings.

-Also, if needed, go to https://www.google.com/settings/security/lesssecureapps and enable "the less secure apps" option.
+Also, if needed, go to https://www.google.com/settings/security/lesssecureapps and enable "**the less secure apps**" option.